-Biosecurity Australia notified stakeholders on 12 September 2007 in Biosecurity Australia Policy Memorandum 2007/20 of the new IRA process and access requests that would be considered under the new IRA process, including table grapes from China.
-On 18 August 2008, Biosecurity Australia notified stakeholders in Biosecurity Australia Advice 2008/28 of the formal commencement of this IRA as a standard IRA under the regulated IRA process to consider a proposal to import table grapes from China.
+On 18 August 2008, Biosecurity Australia notified stakeholders in Biosecurity Australia Advice (BAA) 2008/28 of the formal commencement of a standard IRA under the regulated IRA process to consider a proposal to import table grapes from China.

 Biosecurity Australia provided a draft pest categorisation table for table grapes from China to the state and territory departments of primary industry/agriculture on 15 January 2010 for their informal consideration of regional pests.